 2. It’s a displacement of anger and blame.
 Doing this is essentially an inappropriate displacement of anger and blame from YOUR Wayward Spouse to the Affair Partner.
 By going after the Other Man or Other Woman (even indirectly) by spilling the beans to their spouse, the Betrayed Spouse is doing something that is classic Betrayed Spouse behavior – displacing blame.
 The Betrayed Spouse sometimes focuses on the Other Man or Other Woman because it’s easier than looking in the mirror and being honest about their own behavior that made an affair an attractive option to their Wayward Spouse.
 It’s always easier to lash out at someone else than it is to be honest with yourself and your own shortcomings.

-Also, by focusing on the OW or OM, the Betrayed Spouse can put less blame on the Wayward Spouse for the affair, when in fact, Cheater’s actions and decisions are 100% their responsibility, not the OM’s/OW’s.
-If you the Betrayed Spouse are blaming the OM or OW for the affair, you must think your Wayward Spouse is a weak-willed, nitwit.
+Also, by focusing on the OW or OM, the Betrayed Spouse can put less blame on the Wayward Spouse for the affair, when in fact, a cheater’s actions and decisions are 100% their responsibility, not the OM’s/OW’s.
+If you the Betrayed Spouse are blaming the OM or OW for the affair, you must think your spouse is a weak-willed, nitwit.
 And this is who you are married to?
 If so, you have other issues and that’s for certain.

 Believe me, some Wayward Spouses LIKE this confronting/exposing behavior by their Betrayed Spouse — as long as you the Betrayed are going after the OM/OW, even indirectly, it takes the focus off them, even if for a little while.
 They get less anger, recriminations and yelling if you are blaming the OW or OM.
 They get to escape some responsibility and in fact might secretly revel that you are “taking them back” — forcefully — and marking your territory in this way.
 It’s very Alpha-male/female behavior.
 But don’t fall into this trap.
 The OM or OW didn’t make your spouse do anything.
-Focus on what you need to focus on — the cheater and your marriage.
+Focus on what you need to focus on — the cheater and your marriage, and why your spouse chose to cheat on you.
+Nobody held a gun to their head (and if they did, that would be called rape, not cheating).

 3. You don’t know what the OM or OW will do in reaction to having their spouse informed of the affair: Are you certain that informing the other spouse of the affair will have no consequences for you personally, let alone your marital reconciliation?
 When you go after someone, you don’t know what will happen in return.
 Perhaps the OM or OW will seek revenge against you or even your spouse, whom they trusted to protect them in this.